 What are the top-rate instant-access accounts?

-The table below shows the five top-rate instant access savings accounts.
+The table below shows the four top-rate instant access savings accounts.
 The links take you through to Which?
 Money Compare.

 |Newbury Building Society Welcome to Newbury||1.50%||£50 minimum initial deposit.
 Not available nationwide.|